Strong and Hiding Distributed Certification of Bipartiteness: Introduction

-Our main result is that it is impossible for $r$-round LCPs to hide a $2$-coloring in $r$-forgetful graphs except for the two cases of \cref{thm:deg-one-or-even-cycle}.
+Extending \cref{thm:deg-one-or-even-cycleLB}, our main impossibility result is that it is impossible for $r$-round LCPs to hide a $2$-coloring in $r$-forgetful graphs except when we are in one of the two cases from \cref{thm:deg-one-or-even-cycle}.
 Again, this holds even if the LCP is allowed to use the values of the identifiers it sees arbitrarily (i.e., even if it is not anonymous).

-\begin{restatable}{theorem}{restateThmFullBipImpossibility} Let $r$ be a positive integer, and let $\mathcal{H}$ be a class of bipartite graphs that contains at least one $r$-forgetful connected graph that is neither a cycle nor has minimum degree equal to one.
-Then, there is no anonymous, strong, and hiding $r$-round LCP for $\twocol_\mathcal{H}$, regardless of the certificate size.
-Furthermore, in non-anonymous networks, there is no strong and hiding $r$-round LCP for $\twocol_\mathcal{H}$ using $\mathcal{O}(1)$-size certificates. \end{restatable}
+\begin{restatable}{theorem}{restateThmFullBipImpossibility} Let $r$ be a positive integer, and let $\mathcal{G}$ be a class of $r$-forgetful bipartite graphs that has empty intersection with $\mathcal{H}$, where $\mathcal{H}$ is as in \cref{thm:deg-one-or-even-cycle,thm:deg-one-or-even-cycleLB} (i.e., the union of all graphs with minimum degree $1$ and even cycles).
+Then the same conclusion as in \cref{thm:deg-one-or-even-cycleLB} holds for $r$-round LCPs, that is: \begin{enumerate} \item In anonymous networks, there is no hiding $r$-round LCP for $\twocol_\mathcal{G}$ that is strongly sound, regardless of the certificate size. \item In non-anonymous networks, there is no hiding $r$-round LCP for $\twocol_\mathcal{G}$ that uses constant-size certificates and is strongly sound. \end{enumerate} \end{restatable}

-We postpone the overview of the proof of \cref{thm:full-bip-impossibility} to \cref{sec:intro-techniques}.
-For now, it suffices to mention that the proof relies on our main technical contribution: a characterization of hiding LCPs for $2$-coloring based on a graph of \emph{accepting local views}, where nodes represent accepting local views, and two views are adjacent if they appear in the same bipartite instance.
-We refer to this graph as the \emph{accepting neighborhood graph} (See \Cref{sec:alvg}).
-Namely, an LCP for $2$-coloring is hiding if and only if the neighborhood graph is itself \emph{not} $2$-colorable (\cref{lem:hiding-char}).
+The proof relies on our main technical contribution: a characterization of hiding LCPs for $k$-coloring based on a graph of \emph{accepting local views}, where nodes represent accepting local views, and two views are adjacent if they appear in the same yes-instance.
+We refer to this graph as the \emph{accepting neighborhood graph} (see \cref{sec:alvg}).
+Namely, an LCP for $k$-coloring is hiding if and only if the neighborhood graph itself is \emph{not} $k$-colorable (\cref{lem:hiding-char}).
 Besides the lower bound proof, this technical result is useful for proving the hiding property of our upper bound LCPs as well.
+We discuss the details further below.